SOURCE: Sports Turf Managers Association (STMA)

-(LAWRENCE, Kan.) – Sports Turf Managers Association (STMA) – the organization for 2,600 men and women professionals overseeing sports fields worldwide and critical to athlete safety – kicked off its second annual "Stars and Stripes" contest.
+(LAWRENCE, Kan.) – Sports Turf Managers Association (STMA) – the organization for 2,700 men and women professionals overseeing sports fields worldwide and critical to athlete safety – announces the addition of two organizations, the Australian Sports Turf Managers Association (ASTMA) and Sports Turf Australia (STA), to their International Affiliate Organization Program.